Moon in Jyeshtha Today

 Indra is the king of the Devas, wielder of the Vajra (thunderbolt), and the supreme warrior of the celestial realm.
 He earned his throne by slaying Vritra, demonstrating that sovereign authority must be won through courageous action, not merely inherited.
 However, Indra is also known for his insecurity, frequently threatened by ascetics whose tapas might surpass his power.
 Jyeshtha's earring symbol represents the ornament of the eldest, signifying seniority earned through experience.
 The Moon here activates the protective sovereign who defends the cosmic order while struggling with the weight of authority.

-The Four Padas of Jyeshtha
+What Are the Four Padas of Jyeshtha?

 | Pada | Navamsha | Effect |